metricq/metricq-python/docs/howto/project-structure.rst

 Optional dependencies
 ---------------------

-If your has *optional* features that requires additional dependencies, include them in section :code:`options.extras_require` of :file:`setup.cfg`.
+If your project has *optional* features that requires additional dependencies, include them in section :code:`options.extras_require` of :file:`setup.cfg`.
 For each feature :code:`my_feature`, define a new *extra* that lists all additional dependencies: